SUMMARY

 ANALYSIS

-Israel’s victory, with God’s help, is surprising in the Ahab stories, despite the reason given tersely in verse 28, “and you shall know that I am the LORD.”
+Israel’s victory, with God’s help, is unexpected in the stories of the villainous Ahab.
+The text offers a reason in verse 28, “and you shall know that I am the LORD.”